 Juvenile Court Services

-When cases have gone through the formal Court process and are adjudicated, the youth may be referred to the Probation Department for a social study to help determine what course of action may be taken.
-Reports are provided for the Court's consideration at the time of disposition and are also provided to the District Attorney's Office and Defense Counsel.
+When cases have gone through the formal court process and are adjudicated, the youth may be referred to the Probation Department for a social study to help determine what course of action may be taken.
+Reports are provided for the Juvenile Court's consideration at the time of disposition and are also provided to the District Attorney's Office and Defense Counsel.
 These reports may be written to determine suitability for certain types of less formal Court supervision or to provide information and recommendations for more severe sanctions.
-The more severe sanctions may include local detention at the Juvenile Hall, Los Prietos Boys Camp, or commitment to the State Division of Juvenile Facilities.
-Additionally, a youth may be removed from their home and placed in a foster care facility for a variety of reasons.
+The more severe sanctions may include local detention at the juvenile hall, Los Prietos Boys Camp, or commitment to the State Division of Juvenile Facilities.
+Additionally, a youth may be removed from their home and placed in a foster care setting for a variety of reasons.
 In any case, Deputy Probation Officers who author reports in the Investigations Units consider the offense, the impact on a victim, parents' statements, school performance, gang involvement, substance abuse, and mental health issues.
 They recommend what conditions of probation should be ordered and make referrals to appropriate community service programs.

-Each Juvenile Court is assigned a Senior Deputy Probation Officer who serves as a Court Hearing Officer for cases appearing before it.
+Each Juvenile Court location is assigned a Senior Deputy Probation Officer who serves as a Court Hearing Officer for cases appearing before it.
 Court Hearing Officers represent the interests of juveniles appearing before the Court, provide any information and assistance that may be required in a hearing, and act as representatives of the Probation Department.
 They act independently of the District Attorney and defense counsel.